jhell1717/shopify_seo/README.md

 2. Open your browser and go to `http://localhost:5000`

-3. Upload your Shopify CSV file and download the optimized version
+3. Upload your Shopify CSV file and download the optimised version

 ### Python Package Usage